Who do we support?

 -

-Please note: WHTW Mentoring does not provide diagnosis or clinical intervention.
-Our support is psychologically informed, practical, and tailored to individual needs.
+Please note: We do not provide diagnosis or clinical intervention.
+Our mentoring is psychologically informed, practical, and tailored to individual needs.

-Across all age groups, WHTW helps young people enhance their mental wellbeing, confidence, behaviour, communication, conflict resolution, and sense of self, equipping them with practical skills and emotional tools to navigate school, relationships, and life successfully.
+Across all age groups, WHTW Mentoring equips young people with the confidence, emotional tools, and practical skills to navigate school, relationships, and life successfully.